Find out how to submit a request for a pre-application meeting and what to prepare before the meeting.

-We conduct pre-application meetings every week, either at our office in Stratford, London or over the phone.
+We conduct pre-application meetings every week, either at our office in Stratford (London), Edinburgh or over the phone.
 In any case, you need to book a meeting in advance with us.
 To do so, you will have to register on Connect, which is our online system to submit notifications and applications.

 Once registered, an email will be sent to you.
 Click on the link and follow the instructions.
 You will find the pre-application meeting request on the bottom of the landing page.

-The online system should only be used by discretionary asset managers who plan to submit:
+The online system should only be used by asset managers who plan to submit:

 - a new Part 4A authorisation application or

-- a Variation of Permission application to become authorised under MiFID, AIFMD, UCITS, or any other local regulations applicable to UK asset management firms
+- a Variation of Permission application to become authorised under UK MiFID, UK AIFMD, UK UCITS, or any other local regulations applicable to UK asset management firms

 A pre-application meeting is not compulsory and we only recommend one if you believe that the meeting would significantly help you get specific support not ordinarily available to you from our website, Handbook, and other guidance materials.
 Whilst we try to accommodate all requests from firms that apply for a pre-application meeting, we might on occasions need to decline your request based on the: